cerebralatlas/i18n-flow/admin-backend/README.md

 On first run, the system creates a default admin user based on your environment variables:

-- Username: Value from `ADMIN_NAME` in .env file
+- Username: Value from `ADMIN_USERNAME` in .env file (defaults to "admin")
-- Password: Value from `ADMIN_PASSWORD` in .env file
+- Password: Value from `ADMIN_PASSWORD` in .env file (defaults to "admin123")

+The system also creates 20 default languages (English, Chinese, Japanese, Korean, French, German, Spanish, etc.).

-It's highly recommended to change this password after the first login through the admin interface.
+**Important:** It's highly recommended to change the default password after the first login through the admin interface.

 ## Development